tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/gitops.md

 You can find an example for this approach in the
 [Argo CD Deployments](https://gitlab.opencode.de/bmi/opendesk/deployment/options/argocd-deploy) repository.
-It contains an example Helm chart (`opendesk-parent`) to create Argo CD Applications via a Helm chart (`opendesk`) according to `app of apps pattern` and is using sync waves to follow dependencies.
+It contains an example Helm chart (`opendesk-parent`) to create Argo CD Applications via a Helm chart (`opendesk`) according to `app of apps pattern` and is using sync waves to ensure to required deployment and update sequence for openDesk is met.